Claudin Cherelus: New York Jets

 Cherelus declined chances to play in the Canadian Football League (CFL) to try to make it in the NFL.
 He was signed by the New York Jets as an undrafted free agent, but was released as part of the final roster cuts on August 29.

 Carolina Panthers

 After being released by the Jets, Cherelus was claimed off waivers by the Carolina Panthers.
 He was placed on injured reserve on November 3, 2023.

-He was again placed on injured reserve on December 17, 2024, suffering from a season-ending toe injury that required surgery.
+Cherelus was again placed on injured reserve on December 17, 2024, suffering from a season-ending toe injury that required surgery.

+On March 13, 2026, Cherelus re-signed with the Panthers on a one-year contract.